ROCm/rocprofiler-systems/README.md

 ### Testing environment

 The `build-docker` script can be used to create a testing environment.
-To see available options, use the commands below:
+To see the available options, use the following commands:

 ```shell
 cd docker